sfo-initiative/sfo-initiative.netlify.app/content/PhD on AI/PhD on AI/PHD-ML-for-6G-communications-and-Networking.md

 ---
-title: PhD on AI/ML for 6G communications and Networking
+title: PhD on AI/ML for 6G communications and Networking | Deadline  05/02/2023
 date: 2023-01-15
 tags: [Electrical Engineering,Machine Learning]
 description: PhD on AI/ML for 6G communications and Networking.